-Shingles is a skin condition caused by the varicella-zoster virus (VZV) and characterized by a painful localized rash.
-Many people are aware of this disease, although most don't know a lot about its nature and incidence.
-Here are seven things you should know about shingles.
+The varicella zoster virus (VZV) causes the skin condition known as shingles, which is characterized by a painful localized rash.
+Varicella zoster also causes chickenpox.
+Many people are aware of shingles, although most do not know a lot about its nature and incidence.

-The shingles virus, varicella zoster, also causes chickenpox.
-People who've had chickenpox are susceptible to shingles because VZV remains dormant in the body.
-As a person recovers from chickenpox, the VZV leaves the body, but some remains in the area around the spinal cord.
-This residual virus may reactivate as shingles at any time, but the cause of reactivation is not well understood.
-In most individuals, shingles occur many years after chickenpox.
+People who have had chickenpox are susceptible to shingles because VZV remains dormant for many years.
+As a person recovers from chickenpox, VZV leaves the body, but some remains in the area around the spinal cord and brain.
+This residual virus may reactivate as shingles at any time.
+In most individuals, shingles occurs many years after chickenpox.
+The cause of reactivation is not well understood.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.